cockroachdb/docs/v19.2/vectorized-execution.md

 Option | Description
 ----------|------------
-`auto` | Instructs CockroachDB to use the vectorized execution engine on queries that always execute in memory, without the need to spill intermediate results to disk.<br><br>**Default:** `vectorize=auto`
+`auto` | Instructs CockroachDB to use the vectorized execution engine on most queries that execute in memory, without the need to spill intermediate results to disk.
+See [Known limitations](#known-limitations) for more information.<br><br>**Default:** `vectorize=auto`
 `experimental_on` | Turns on vectorized execution for all queries.
-We do not recommend using this option in production environments, as it can lead to memory issues.<br/>See [Known Limitations](#known-limitations) for more information.
+We do not recommend using this option in production environments, as it can lead to memory issues.<br/>See [Known limitations](#known-limitations) for more information.
 `off` | Turns off vectorized execution for all queries.

 For information about setting session variables, see [`SET` &lt;session variable&gt;](set-vars.html).